 Students are also encouraged to explore innovative study opportunities such as the University’s study abroad programs.

-The minor in healthcare management is designed to offer a basic understanding of the industry for students who are not enrolled in the School of Business or intending to pursue a business degree.
+The minor in healthcare management is designed to offer a basic understanding of the industry and is available to all students.

 An optional internship is an integral part of each student’s overall academic program.
 Internships provide an opportunity for students to experience a “real world” working environment where performance is judged by standards different than that in the classroom.
 Students in the program gain practical exposure and insight into the operation of various types of healthcare and insurance organizations.
 Over the years, most students have received compensation for their internships.